astronomer/airflow-guides/guides/getting-started-with-new-cloud.md

 - Old Cloud was Airflow 1.8, while New Cloud is Airflow 1.9.
 Refer to the Airflow [updating guide](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md#airflow-19) for differences between 1.8 and 1.9
 - There's a known current issue that limits your ability to rebuild the docker image while running locally after modifying packages.txt or requirements.txt.
 We're working on a fix for the next release!
 For now, you'll need to kill the container with an `astro airflow kill` and rebuild it with the new package/requirement (The image does rebuild every time you deploy, so you can still get your package in prod even if it isn't picked up locally).

 - The Airflow UI doesn't always show the full stacktrace.
-To get some more information when developing locally, you can run:
+To get some more information while you're developing locally, you can run:

 ```
 bash